rubensworks/article-privacy-decentralized/content/background.md

 <br/>
 **Secure Indexes.**
 [Secure Indexes](cite:cites goh2003secure) are data structures whereby membership can be tested in constant time without revealing any information about the contents of the index.
 The proposed secure indexes, which are build using pseudo-random functions and bloom filters, can be used to facilitate searches on encrypted data.
 The proposed scheme is secure against adaptive chosen keyword attacks, i.e., given two documents containing an unequal number of words and an index it is not possible for an adversary to determine which document is encoded in the index with a probability greater than random guessing.
-In this paper we demonstrate how secure indexes can be used to generate privacy-preserving index for Solid data pods.
+[Tekin and Sahin](cite:cites tekin2017implementation) further demonstrate how counting bloom filters can be used to cater for dynamic updates.
+In this paper we demonstrate how secure indexes can be used to generate privacy-preserving index for data contained in data pods.

 <br/>
 **Access Control.**